cognitedata/data-model-examples/CONTRIBUTING.md

 ## dump_datamodel.py

 The `dump_datamodel.py` script is used to dump the data model from a Cognite Data Fusion tenant.
 It takes four arguments: <space> <model_name> <version> <target_dir>.
+You should dump it to a directory called `data_model` under examples/<your_model>/.

-Currently, the format it dumps is NOT compatible with the format needed for load_data.py to load the data model.
-It is a work in progress and shared here as one of several tools that allow you to understand the inner workings of data modeling in CDF in a more hands-on way.
+If you then use the script `restore_datamodel.py <your_model>` to load the data model, you have basically done a backup and restore of the data model.
+Please note that the data model dump (json files) is not used default by the CLI tool to load the data model.

 ## Deploying the repo

-This repo does not currently have a CI/CD pipeline, so merging to main will make the changes immediately available to users who use cookiecutter.
-It should probably by run on a regular basis against a test project to avoid regressions.
-This is a todo.
+This repo does not have a CI/CD pipeline, so merging to main will make the changes immediately available to users who use cookiecutter.

 When changing the examples and utils directories, a Cognite engineer should update these two directories for the JupyterLite notebooks in Fusion UI (the dshublite private repo).